Zeyad-005/Projects/README.md

-# 9️⃣ Welcome to "Sudoku Solver - Constraint Satisfaction Problem" Project (CSP)
+# 9️⃣ Welcome to "Sudoku Solver - CSP" Project

 ## Overview
 This project addresses a constraint satisfaction problem by implementing arc consistency algorithms to solve Sudoku puzzles.
 The goal is to demonstrate CSP concepts through a complete Sudoku solver with detailed logging and visualization.